Genji, Haiku, Rumi, Tagore, Ah Q

 India's spiritual civilisation is the oldest existing in the world (Egypt's was older but it has since been buried under the sands of history).

-One of the most beloved spiritual stories is the Ramayana or adventure of Rama, written in Sanskrit.
+One of the most well-loved spiritual stories is the Ramayana or adventure of Rama, written in Sanskrit.
 The Ramcaritmanas is the Hindi-language version by Tulsidas, which is extremely popular with the masses.

 A contemporary of Shakespeare, Tulsida had a long and productive career but, again like Shakespeare, little is known about him.
 His work loosely follows the original Ramayana.
 Tulsida's narrative consists of over 1,000 stanzas, each about 12 to 18 lines, set in elegant rhyme.
 The entire work has a hynoptic musical quality impossible to translate into other languages.